 Cost of a Tour with Cat Ba Ventures

-If you’re looking for something different out of your Halong Bay Tour from Cat Ba Island then Get Your Guide has several great options to consider.
+If you’re looking for something different out of your Halong Bay Tour from Cat Ba Island there are lots of other cruises and trips you could consider.

 Most people travelling to Cat Ba Island come from Hanoi and the journey consists of three stages, by road, by boat, and by road.
 There are several ways to get there, however, not many of these are direct and you have to arrange each part of the journey yourself.

-One of the few companies that I could find that offered a direct transfer to Cat Ba Island from Hanoi was Good Morning Cat Ba.
+One of the few companies that I could find that offered a direct transfer to Cat Ba Island from Hanoi was Good Morning Cat Ba, who kindly provided me with a complimentary transfer.
 Just to be clear when I say direct, I mean the three stages all organised by the same company, not one continuous journey.

 Direct Transfer from Hanoi to Cat Ba Island

-Good Morning Cat Ba (GMCB) offers an all-inclusive daily transfer package that includes pick-up from your hotel in Hanoi, bus to Hai Phong, speedboat to Cat Ba Island, and finally a bus to your hotel.
+Good Morning Cat Ba offers an all-inclusive daily transfer package that includes pick-up from your hotel in Hanoi, a bus to Hai Phong, a speedboat to Cat Ba Island, and finally a bus to your hotel.